-3. Remove the cover by prying on the edge with a flathead screwdriver.
+3. Remove the cover by prying on the edge with a flat-head screwdriver.

-- 4. Insert the screwdriver into the hole. - 5.
-Push down on the screwdriver and move the selector lever from the "P" to the "N" position.
+4. Insert the key into the hole.

+5. Push down on the screwdriver and move the selector lever from the "P" to the "N" position.

 6. Remove the screwdriver from the hole.
 Depress the brake pedal and start the engine.